robandpdx/gh-lfser/README.md

 # gh-lfser

 This [GitHub CLI](https://cli.github.com/) extension will migrate a repo to LFS.
 WARNING: This is destructive!!
+I recommend you test this operation on a fork first!
 The repo pull requests will be outdated after this operation because the commit shas will change as a result of the history being rewritten.

 This will:
 1. Clone the repo